monet/monet.js/docs/VALIDATION.md

 Validation[E,A].failMap(fn: E => F): Validation[F,A]
 ```

-This will apply the supplied function over the left side of the either, if one exists, otherwise it returns the `Either` untouched.
+This will apply the supplied function over the fail side of the validation, if one exists, otherwise it returns the `Success` untouched.
 For example:

 ```javascript
 Success('lol').failMap(e => e + 1)